Herbert Allen Farmer: Life

-When Fred Barker or his partner Alvin Karpis shot to death a county sheriff in West Plains, Missouri in December 1931, Barker took Karpis, as well as his mother and her boyfriend, across the state to Herb Farmer's place.
+When Fred Barker or his partner Alvin Karpis shot to death a county sheriff in West Plains, Missouri, in December 1931, Barker took Karpis, as well as his mother and her boyfriend, across the state to Herb Farmer's place.
 When Farmer was indicted on conspiracy charges in 1934, the gang gave him $2500 of the Hamm kidnapping ransom to help pay his legal expenses.
 However, during questioning in respect to that crime Farmer, unprodded, twice slyly wondered aloud if Fred Barker might have been involved in the Union Station killings.

-Farmer made his official living in the hotels and gambling halls of two nearby "safe cities," the resort town of Hot Springs, Arkansas and Kansas City, with occasional forays into Reno, Nevada and St. Paul, Minnesota, where at the time of his arrest in July 1933 he was negotiating for control of a lucrative craps concession.
+Farmer made his official living in the hotels and gambling halls of two nearby "safe cities," the resort town of Hot Springs, Arkansas, and Kansas City, with occasional forays into Reno, Nevada and St. Paul, Minnesota, where at the time of his arrest in July 1933 he was negotiating for control of a lucrative craps concession.
 Though Hot Springs chief of detectives Dutch Akers knew Farmer to be "the number 1 man for the [St. Paul-Kansas City-Hot Springs] gang organization at Joplin," and though six months before his arrest for obstruction of justice in the Kansas City Massacre case he "took an old man and his wife from Hot Springs to Reno, where he cleaned them for $50,000 in the race track con," when he was arrested he was trading chickens and butter for groceries and he alone of the conspiracy defendants could not make bond.

-Deafy Farmer was indeed almost completely deaf.
-In the 1934 conspiracy trial all of the defendants took the stand, except Deafy Farmer; he was so deaf, his wife said, that questioning him would be useless.
+Farmer was indeed almost completely deaf.
+In the 1934 conspiracy trial all of the defendants took the stand, except Farmer; he was so deaf, his wife said, that questioning him would be useless.
 In 1933 he was described to the FBI as "a very dangerous man, a killer, and his best known line is the con game.... his favorite weapon being the knife."

 Farmer served two years in Alcatraz for his participation in the conspiracy to free Jelly Nash.
 After his release he returned to Missouri.
 He and Esther sold the farm and moved into Joplin, where they lived until his death on January 12, 1948.